VincentH-Net/azure-uno-dev-vm/README.md

   This is a viable option, but has limitations:

   - The VM's do not run in your solution's Azure tenant / Entra Id directory, which means for Azure development that you cannot use [managed identities](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) to let your VM's securely access your Azure solution resources.
-  - Windows 365 offers limited options to increase cloud PC performance for a specific workload - only vCPU count / RAM size / storage size and GPU, but no options like VM CPU type / speed or disk performance, which are key for developer workload performance (TODO see performance results).
+  - Windows 365 offers limited options to increase cloud PC performance for a specific workload - only vCPU count / RAM size / storage size and GPU, but no options like VM CPU type / speed or disk performance, which are key for developer workload performance (see [VM size performance](#vm-size-performance)).

 - [Azure Virtual Desktop](https://azure.microsoft.com/en-us/products/virtual-desktop)